deepakrana47/RNN-attention-network/README.md

                                                                         [0,1]

-The Results of the model with different RNN is given in **result.txt**.
+The Results of the model for different RNN Units are given in **result.txt**.

 [Yang 2016] Yang, Z., Yang, D., Dyer, C., He, X., Smola, A. and Hovy, E., 2016.
 Hierarchical attention networks for document classification.
 In Proceedings of the 2016 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (pp. 1480-1489).